 Most if not all the seeds you sow in your garden probably love warm temperatures.
 Virginia Bluebells are different.
 They like it cold.

 Seeds need a period of cold and moisture to germinate.
 This treatment is known as stratification.
 In the woodland environment, the seeds are originally layered (stratified) between moist soil.
 Being exposed to the cold stops the seeds from germinating at the wrong time.
 When the seeds receive this “cold treatment” outside in the fall, they can be damaged by animals or inclement weather.

 To keep them safe indoors, mix seeds in moist sand and store in the refrigerator (which provides just the right temperature between 34 °F and 41 °F) for four to six weeks.
 Then sow seeds in pots six to eight weeks before the last frost in spring.

 About 10 days before planting, work two to four inches of compost (or a 10-10-10 fertilizer) into the soil.
 This will promote flowering and help the soil retain moisture.
 Whether your soil is sand or clay, it will benefit from the extra nutrition.

 Propagating Virginia Bluebells

 Virginia Bluebells are self-sufficient.
 Once you’ve given these spring blooms a happy home, they can take care of themselves.
-Plants spread by both rhizomes and self-seeding.
+Plants are spread by both rhizomes and self-seeding.
 Propagation is possible but challenging.
-You can propagate by seed or by divisions.
+You can propagate by seed or by division.
 Dig up and carefully cut the rhizomes apart.
 Like other rhizomes and bulbs, they need to dry before replanting.
 Only move their long taproots in the fall or early spring when the plants are dormant.